 Did you know that you can tell the temperature by counting the chirps of a cricket?
 It’s true!
 Here’s the formula:

-To convert cricket chirps to degrees Fahrenheit, count number of chirps in 14 seconds, then add 40 to get temperature.
+To convert cricket chirps to degrees Fahrenheit, count the number of chirps in 14 seconds, then add 40 to get the temperature.

 Example: 30 chirps + 40 = 70° F

-To convert cricket chirps to degrees Celsius, count number of chirps in 25 seconds, divide by 3, then add 4 to get temperature.
+To convert cricket chirps to degrees Celsius, count the number of chirps in 25 seconds, divide by 3, then add 4 to get the temperature.

 Example: 48 chirps /(divided by) 3 + 4 = 20° C